practical-artificial-intelligence-841/website/content/readings/reading-notes-guidelines.md

     - Information about where the material was made available (e.g., internet URL, newspaper, other publication, etc.)
 - References are listed at the end of the notes document.
     - Use Zotero to generate proper references.
-    - Right click on the Zotero itme, select "Create Bibliography from Item ...", and then select "Chicago Manual Style 17th edition (author-date).
+    - Right click on the Zotero item, select "Create Bibliography from Item ...", and then select "Chicago Manual Style 17th edition (author-date).

 ## Similarity Check
 - Failing to give attribution to the source from where you copy any material is **plagiarism** and an instance of academic integrity misconduct.